 by Lance Erlick

 Dr. Elena Pyetrov’s father vanished in space 18 years ago while searching for extraterrestrial life.
-As a determined aerospace engineer, Elena finally gets her mission to search for answers and to continue her father’s exploration.
+As a determined aerospace engineer, Elena finally gets her mission to hunt for answers and to continue his exploration.
 Her ship is pulled off course and crashes.

 For thousands of years, aliens peacefully watched Earth.
-Now, the alien Knoonk have lost their civil war around a distant star and captured the nearby research station to hide and regroup.
-They present themselves as persecuted pilgrims needing a new home and plan to possess and colonize Earth.
-Unable to live in Earth’s toxic environment, the Knoonk kidnap humans and use genetic engineering to adapt the Knoonk to Earth.
+Now, the alien Knoonk lose their civil war around a distant star and capture a nearby alien research station to hide and regroup.
+They come as persecuted pilgrims needing a new home and seek to colonize Earth, but they can’t live in Earth’s atmosphere.

 Buy now at:

 Review Highlight 1:

 “Xenogeneic: First Contact is an unusual twist on the usual alien “first contact” story in that the aliens that come to Earth have done so because they were the losers of their first civil war in a distant star system, and have arrived to take over Earth.
 This is the story that evolves through aerospace engineer Dr. Elena Sweetwater Pyetrov’s efforts.”

 “Xenogeneic: First Contact‘s focus on this process of discovery, cooperation, and ultimate transformation on all sides makes for a first contact story that juxtaposes the concerns of humans and aliens for a fine contrast in perspectives and desired outcomes.”

 “The dilemmas and changing choices Elena faces are deftly portrayed and become the novel’s focal points, elevating it above competitors who would make the experience of first contact with aliens the entire focus of the story.